Updated May 2014

 Currently there is no California or federal law that restricts where people can use e-cigarettes.
 Unless your local smokefree law defines “smoking” to include e-cigarette use, the use of this product may be legal in places where smoking cigarettes is prohibited.
+Dozens of localities in California have restricted the use of electronic cigarettes in places where smoking is prohibited.
 If you are in California and you are uncertain whether your local smokefree air law prohibits the use of e-cigarettes in public places, we can review your local ordinance.
-If your community would like to amend its local ordinance to ban the use of e-cigarettes in places smoking is prohibited, our model smokefree housing, recreational areas, and beaches ordinances have language that could be adapted for that purpose.
+If your community would like to amend its local ordinance to ban the use of e-cigarettes in places where smoking is prohibited, our Model Comprehensive Smokefree Places Ordinance has language that could be adapted for that purpose.

 Voluntary policies may also be used to restrict e-cigarette use.
 Businesses and private property owners can adopt policies to restrict or prohibit the use of e-cigarettes on their premises.
 Employers may adopt such policies with regard to their employees, and landlords can include lease provisions prohibiting tenants from smoking e-cigarettes.

 California law prohibits the sale of e-cigarettes to minors (California Health and Safety Code § 119405).
-In most local tobacco retailer licensing laws in California, selling e-cigarettes to a minor is a license violation.
-E-cigarette violations can currently be enforced because tobacco retailer licensing laws automatically incorporate new tobacco control laws as soon as they go into effect.
+In most local tobacco retailer licensing laws in California, selling e-cigarettes to a minor is a license violation because tobacco retailer licensing laws automatically incorporate new tobacco control laws – such as the state law prohibiting sales of e-cigarettes to minors - as soon as they go into effect.

 If you have any questions about e-cigarettes or if you would like us to review your local ordinance to see if it prohibits the use or sale of e-cigarettes, please contact us.
 (Please note, we are only funded to provide free technical assistance within the State of California.
 If you are located outside of California and would like us to review your ordinance, we can do so for a fee.)